Floor Types and Hydronic Heating

 Radiant heat systems are compatible with any type of floor.
 Generally speaking exposed surfaces such as ceramic tile or finished concrete are the most effective flooring as they are the most conductive.
 Hardwoods are also effective.
 Additionally, carpets, vinyl, laminates etc. can be used with good results.

 It is important to remember to inform the installer of the type of floor that will be going down and how it is constructed in advance of the job so he can make the necessary alterations as installation techniques will vary depending on the type of flooring used.

 To dispel a popular myth; radiant heat can be used effectively underneath hardwood floors.
-However when using a hydronic heating system underneath hardwood it is important that extra time and care is taken during the installation process.
+However, when using a hydronic heating system underneath hardwood it is important that extra time and care is taken during the installation process.
 Wood reacts to water; the term for this is hydroscopic.
-What this means is that when wood that when wood comes into contact with water it will absorb moisture and as a result may expand.
-Alternatively it is possible to also install a wood that is too wet in an environment which is too dry, this can result in the wood drying and shrinking or contracting.
+What this means is that when wood comes into contact with water it will absorb moisture and as a result may expand.
+Alternatively, it is possible to also install a wood that is too wet in an environment which is too dry, this can result in the wood drying and shrinking or contracting.

 As one radiant heating website describes, wooden floors can be very much like wooden doors in that;

 ‘Wood floors continuously move, just like the door jams in your home.
 In the summer they expand due to the increased humidity in the air and become harder to shut.
 And, in the winter when the humidity is typically lower, the doors contract, becoming easier to close.’